 This approach revealed that distraction and reappraisal were by far the most commonly used strategies in this context.
 Of the 182 self-reported downregulated events recorded in the preliminary study, 30.7% used reappraisal and 61.5% used distraction, with the other three strategies (i.e., suppression, situation modification, situation selection) combined appearing in fewer than 20% of events (Note that the total percentage sum is greater than 100% due to the occurrence of multi-strategy experiences).
 Two hypotheses-blind raters classified each observation’s strategy description in Study 1 into one or more strategy categories: Reappraisal, Distraction, Suppression, a combination of the three, or none of the above (IRR Agreement = 0.877).
 Situation Modification and Selection were excluded due to the infrequency of their use.
 Suppression was also used infrequently in Study 1, but was categorized by Study 1 raters due to its large presence within the broader literature.
 Raters were undergraduate research assistants who were trained using the same methodology described in the preliminary study, but were not the same raters from the preliminary study.
 The training materials and instructions generated for this purpose have been made available within our OSF repository (See Open Practices).

+Event Location Coding.
+Prior to launching our study, a key was generated by research staff documenting all of the unique events contained within the haunted house, including descriptions, temporal order, and the approximate locations of each event.
+This key was used as a reference by two additional hypothesis-blind independent raters who had not experienced the haunted house to identify the approximate locations of each event reported by participants using the detailed descriptions that they provided.
+Each event was labeled as occurring either within one of the four sections or as “not applicable” in cases of high ambiguity.
+The training and rating process otherwise mirrored the procedure outlined for strategy usage coding.
+Agreement between raters was high (IRR = 0.918).

 Questionnaire response processing and coding.
 Emotion responses were processed by: 1) removing entries lacking intelligible affective information (e.g., “-“, “nothing”, “idk man”), 2) removing unnecessary punctuation, hyphenation, and qualitative modifiers (e.g., “very sad” becomes “sad”, 3) splitting compound emotion response (e.g., “sad / angry” becomes “sad” and “angry”, 4) correcting spelling errors according to the top suggestions recommended by R’s native spell checking software, 5) lemmatization (e.g., “annoyance”, “annoying”, and “annoyed” become “annoy”).
 These modified emotion responses were then merged with the NRC lexicon which contains over 20,000 English emotion words human rated by valence, arousal, and dominance (Mohammad, 2018).
 Valence was determined using NRC lexicon valence scores.
 Observations without an associated NRC lexicon entry were dropped due to lack of valence data.